-ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING LABORATORY (Effective from the academic year 2018 -2019) SEMESTER - VII Course Code 18CSL76 CIE Marks 40 Number of Contact Hours/Week 0:0:2 SEE Marks 60 Total Number of Lab Contact Hours Exam Hours 03 36 Credits - 2 Course Learning Objectives: This course (18CSL76) will enable students to: • Implement and evaluate AI and ML algorithms in and Python programming language.
-Descriptions (if any): Installation procedure of the required software must be demonstrated, carried out in groups and documented in the journal.
-Programs List: Implement A Search algorithm.
-1. 2.
-Implement AO Search algorithm.
-For a given set of training data examples stored in a .CSV file, implement and 3. demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.
+Course Learning Objectives: This course (18CSL76) will enable students to:

+• Implement and evaluate AI and ML algorithms in and Python programming language.

+Installation procedure of the required software must be demonstrated, carried out in groups and documented in the journal.

+- 1. Implement A Search algorithm. - 2.
+Implement AO Search algorithm. - 3.
+For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm output a description of the set of all hypotheses consistent with the training examples. - 4.
 Write a program to demonstrate the working of the decision tree based ID3 algorithm.
-4. Use an appropriate data set for building the decision tree and apply this knowledge toclassify a new sample.
-5. Build an Artificial Neural Network by implementing the Backpropagation algorithm and test the same using appropriate data sets.
-Write a program to implement the naïve Bayesian classifier for a sample training data set 6. stored as a .CSV file.
-Compute the accuracy of the classifier, considering few test data Apply EM algorithm to cluster a set of data stored in a .CSV file.
-Use the same data set 7. for clustering using k-Means algorithm.
+Use an appropriate data set for building the decision tree and apply this knowledge toclassify a new sample. - 5.
+Build an Artificial Neural Network by implementing the Backpropagation algorithm and test the same using appropriate data sets. - 6.
+Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
+Compute the accuracy of the classifier, considering few test data sets. - 7.
+Apply EM algorithm to cluster a set of data stored in a .CSV file.
+Use the same data set for clustering using k-Means algorithm.
 Compare the results of these two algorithms and comment on the quality of clustering.
-You can add Java/Python ML library classes/API in Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
-8. Print both correct and wrong predictions.
-Java/Python ML library classes can be used for this problem.
-9. Implement the non-parametric Locally Weighted Regressionalgorithm in order to fit data points.
-Select appropriate data set for your experiment and draw graphs Laboratory Outcomes: The student should be able to: Implement and demonstrate AI and ML algorithms.
+You can add Java/Python ML library classes/API in the program. - 8.
+Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
+Print both correct and wrong predictions.
+Java/Python ML library classes can be used for this problem. - 9.
+Implement the non-parametric Locally Weighted Regressionalgorithm in order to fit data points.
+Select appropriate data set for your experiment and draw graphs

-- Evaluate different algorithms.
+- Implement and demonstrate AI and ML algorithms. - Evaluate different algorithms.

-- Experiment distribution - For laboratories having only one part: Students are allowed to pick one experiment from the lot with equal opportunity. - For laboratories having PART A and PART B: Students are allowed to pick one experiment from PART A and one experiment from PART B, with equal opportunity. - Change of experiment is allowed only once and marks allotted for procedure to be made zero of the changed part only. - Marks Distribution (Courseed to change in accoradance with university regulations) - q) For laboratories having only one part Procedure + Execution + Viva-Voce: 15+70+15 = 100 Marks

-- r) For laboratories having PART A and PART B

-- i.
-Part A Procedure + Execution + Viva = 6 + 28 + 6 = 40 Marks ii.
+- Experiment distribution - o For laboratories having only one part: Students are allowed to pick one experiment from the lot with equal opportunity. - o For laboratories having PART A and PART B: Students are allowed to pick one experiment from PART A and one experiment from PART B, with equal opportunity. - Change of experiment is allowed only once and marks allotted for procedure to be made zero of the changed part only. - Marks Distribution (Courseed to change in accoradance with university regulations) - q) For laboratories having only one part Procedure + Execution + Viva-Voce: 15+70+15 = 100 Marks - r) For laboratories having PART A and PART B - i.
+Part A Procedure + Execution + Viva = 6 + 28 + 6 = 40 Marks - ii.
 Part B Procedure + Execution + Viva = 9 + 42 + 9 = 60 Marks